The Plan Actual Variance Chart enables a very spectacular variance representation.

 Plan Actual Variance Chart – Basic Calculations

-Excel has a very good solution for this issue.
+Excel has a perfect solution for this issue.
 And this is the IF() logical formula.
-In our case the use of it is really not complicated, here is the calculation: IF(C11-C10=0;””; C11-C10).
+In our case, the use of it is not complicated.
+Here is the calculation: IF(C11-C10=0;””; C11-C10).
 And what is this formula doing exactly?

-In the latest version of UDT (our pro chart add-in) we’ve created a stunning solution to create variance charts in seconds.
+In the latest version of UDT (our pro chart add-in), we’ve created a stunning solution to create variance charts in seconds.